Ellpeck/TinyLifeWeb/articles/cheats.md

   - Pressing the up, down, left and right keys moves the current action spot's position and holding shift moves the spot's visual position instead
   - Pressing the page up and page down keys moves the spot's y offset
   - The resulting values are printed to the console every time a modification is made, so you can copy them and paste them into your action spot code
+- `DumpTexture` saves the game's texture packer's entire texture into the Tiny Life directory (which can be accessed through the options menu) as `_Packed.png` (0.16.0+)